gabstopper/smc-python/smc/docs/pages/getting_started.rst

    engine = Engine('myengine').load()
    engine.physical_interface.add_inline_interface('5-6', logical_interface_ref=logical_intf)

-.. note:: Use :py:func:`smc.elements.element.logical_intf_helper('name')` which will find the existing
+.. note:: Use :py:func:`smc.elements.helpers.logical_intf_helper('name')` which will find the existing
 		  logical interface reference or create the logical interface automatically

 Capture Interfaces are used on Layer 2 Firewall or IPS engines as SPAN monitors to view traffic on the wire.